SMaityCodes/FOG-CPS-Data-Auditing/README.md

-Go inside CSP-Admin dir and run:- chmod +x SetupTagGen.sh DataAudit
-Step-1: Make sure that the path and filename of the Data file is properly mentioned in the  ‘SetupTagGen.sh’ script
 Step-2: Run the ‘SetupTagGen.sh’ script in Admin
 Step-3: copy the params file (‘Params.bin’) from Admin to both Alice and Bob
 Step-4: copy only the metadata file (‘metaData.bin’) from Admin to Alice only